patilninad/NIOS-II-Custom-Processor/README.md

    # Pin Assignment:-
    ![](https://github.com/patilninad/NIOS-II-Custom-Processor/blob/master/Pin%20Assignments.PNG)
    There are different I/O standards.
 Such as single-ended and differential.
    Single-ended I/O are faster but have poor noise immunity.
 Differential I/O are faster as well as have better noise immunity.
 But differential I/O consume twice the amount of pins then single-ended.
 Different input and output signals of the ALU were attached to different I/O banks of the FPGA.
 Here single-ended I/O +3.3V LVCMOS was used as default I/O standard.
+   # Intel(Altera) FPGA's configuration modes:-
+   1) JTAG - Uses USB-Blaster II cable to transfer the configuration data into the device config memory.
+This data is loaded onto the device on startup.
+Two types of ways in JTAG mode to configure the device:-
+   a) .sof(SRAM object file) - Transfers data directly onto the internal SRAM block.
+   b) .pof(programmable object file) - Transfers data onto the internal SRAM block via internal FLASH memory.
+   c) .jam/.jbc - ASCII file used by processors and test equipments to program devices via JTAG.
+   d) .jic(JTAG indirect configuration file) - is used to program EPCS(Altera serial configuration) devices.
+   2) Active Serial - A serial FLASH memory device stores the configuration image.
+The image is loaded onto the device on startup via serial interface.
+   4) Fast Passive Parallel - Uses a CPLD or a micro-processor to transfer the device configuration data from memory to FPGA device upon startup.